 • and in some cases, make totally unrealistic underestimates that suit their needs and wants.

-• whose thinking is based on non-linear networks of sensory and emotional associations, rather than on left-brain language, making it more difficult for them to plan out a sequence of tasks;
+• based on non-linear networks of sensory and emotional associations, rather than on left-brain language, making it more difficult for them to plan out a comprehensive sequence of tasks;

-• whose thinking is dominated by emotion and imagination, which makes them more likely to idealistically imagine things going like clockwork than to remember the numerous frustrating times when things didn’t go as they planned.
+• dominated by emotion and imagination, which makes them more likely to idealistically imagine things going like clockwork than to remember the numerous frustrating times when things didn’t go as they planned.

 • efficiency shouldists who rigidly believe that things should go like clockwork and that they themselves should always be perfectly efficient;